Is it true pregnant women can’t be in contact with cats?

 Toxoplasma gondii is the protozoal parasite responsible for causing the disease.
 A healthy person would probably have no symptoms if infected.
-BUT, in expectant mothers, the parasite can get through the placenta and get to the fetus causing complications such as hydrocephalus (aka water on the brain), vision loss, mental disabilities and occasionally even death of the child are possible.
+BUT, in expectant mothers, the parasite can get through the placenta and get to the fetus causing complications such as hydrocephalus (aka water on the brain), vision loss, mental disabilities, and occasionally even death.

-Cats are the natural hosts in which the parasite can reproduce, so in addition to being infected themselves, they can also release oocysts (which are essentially the eggs from which new organisms are created) in their feces.
+Cats are the natural hosts in which the parasite can reproduce.
+In addition to getting infected, they can also release oocysts (essentially the eggs from which new organisms are created) in their feces.
 In other animals, the Toxoplasma gondii will attach to muscles and stay there – spreading the infection through the consumption of their undercooked flesh.

-In order to transmit the disease, the cat must be infected, and there is an estimate that only 1% of cats are carrying the parasite (generally by eating other infected animals or raw meat).
-The Toxoplasma gondii eggs take 48 hours to complete their cycle and be ready to infect a person or another pet, and only by ingestion.
+To transmit the disease, the cat must be infected.
+There is an estimate that only 1% of cats carry the parasite (generally by eating other infected animals or raw meat).
+The Toxoplasma gondii eggs take 48 hours to complete their cycle and are ready to infect a person or another pet, and only by ingestion.
 Therefore, if you clean your litter box every day, your risk of catching toxoplasmosis is virtually zero.

 Steps to avoid catching toxoplasmosis and other diseases

 - Have your cat´s litter tray cleaned every day.
 Pregnant women should ask someone else to do it.
 If you must clean the litter tray yourself, wear gloves, use a shovel and wash your hands well.